System64fumo/MinecraftClone/README.md

 * Basic face culling
 * 3D Frustum culling

-# Note
+# Notes
-At the time of writing my main PC is an Orange Pi 5 Plus, So code may cater to it.<br>
-That also means i will be targetting the ARM architecture.<br>
+This project has been tested on ARM64 only, It should still work on x86_64 though.
+(In theory)<br>
-This project uses original Minecraft Assets, So in order to avoid copyright issues, This repo will provide simplified versions of the assets.<br>
+This project aims to use original Minecraft Assets, So in order to avoid copyright issues i've provided simplified versions of the assets.<br>
 This project is not affiliated with Mojang or Microsoft in any way.<br>

 # Dependencies